 The majority of plans crafted by Codex Alera's hero, Tavi of Calderon, hinge on this.
 So much so, in fact, that his lover is able to correctly reason Tavi's chosen location for the series Final Battle by thinking of a place that only a lunatic would willingly enter.

-Ehren: "This plan is nuts... you're nuts... *looks around* I'm going to need some pants.
+Ehren: "This plan is insane....You are insane....*looks around* I'm going to need some pants.

 And that thing mentioned above about going into the most suicidal place he could think of?
 His plan was to piss off the Eldritch Abomination-like Great Furies Garados and Thana and use them against the Vord Queen.
 It only really works when she tries to claim the furies and he has the even crazier idea of cutting her connection and letting them go free to wreak random destruction.
 They are very pissed about the attempt to control them, and Thana, an enormous, sentient thunderstorm, pretty much literally chews the Vord Queen up and spits her out.